 Filmed at Rizzoli’s Bookstore in New York City, Blais reads from his book, Business Analysis: Best Practices for Success, recalling the former “no man’s land” between IT and business—and how Business Analysis became the needed solution.

-Business Analysis Best Practices for Success: provides a complete description of the value of business analysis in solving business problems.
-Steve Blais has provided a must have guide filled with tips, tricks, techniques, and tactics to help execute the process in the face of sometimes overwhelming political or social obstacles, this guide is also filled with real world stories from the author’s more than thirty years of experience working as a business analyst.
+Business Analysis: Best Practices for Success explains the value of business analysis in solving business problems.
+Steve Blais has delivered a must-have guide filled with tips, tricks, techniques, and tactics to help execute the process in the face of sometimes overwhelming political or social obstacles.
+The book is filled with real world stories from the author’s more than thirty years of experience working as a business analyst.

 The process of analyzing requirements will call for the modeling of the information you collect from your group of stakeholders.
 Business Analyst are often torn with what to include in the model and how much details to include in the model that they build.
 In our Business Process Modeling Class (3 day course) at International Institute for Learning, we ask small groups of people to diagram the process of going out to lunch from your office.
 The scenario is vague and is meant to be that way for the exercise.
 Here are a few of the models that we have gotten from a few classes: